frc2357/playbooks/team-roles/robot-design/intake-designer.md

 ## Responsibilities
  - Drive prototyping efforts from beginning to end
+ - Provide motor and gearing calculations for drive mechanisms
+ - Provide pressure and force calculations for pneumatic devices
  - Create geometry sketches to ensure proper critical dimensions
  - Iterate prototype from crude, hand created, to 1:1 scale wood, to using robot materials
  - Work closely with CAD Engineer and remain involved throughout CAD process with frequent check-ins